Elicit's Research Agent

 You can also attach any relevant documents that you'd like the agent to consider in its answers.

 If you'd like quick answers, go ahead and click the green arrow.
 If you'd like a more in-depth response, click the clock icon to enable extended thinking mode before clicking the green arrow to start the session.
+Extended thinking is a feature of Elicit's paid plans.

 2. Answer clarifying questions